Tasneem-Selim-Researcher/GNN_CoRA/README.md

 ✅ Your submission will be reviewed and evaluated, and the results will be added to the leaderboard.

-Each participant is allowed **only for one submission**.
+**Only one submission** is allowed for each participant.
 Subsequent submissions will be automatically rejected

 ---